 8635 West Point Douglas Road, Cottage Grove, MN 55016

-Monday - Friday - 7:30 a.m. to 4 p.m.
+Monday to Friday - 7:30 a.m. to 4 p.m.

-City ordinance No. 6-2-1.
-This ordinance also prohibits on-street parking anytime there is a snowfall event, until after the street has been completely plowed.
+City ordinance No. 6-2-1 also prohibits on-street parking anytime there is a snowfall event, until after the street has been completely plowed.
 This applies to any hour of the day, any time of the year.
 This allows the snowplow drivers to work safely and efficiently during the storm.

 Reminder - You may NOT blow or rake leaves from your yard into the street.
 Please see Ordinance 8-4-5 for more information.

-Cottage Grove conducts Street Sweeping to removal of the residual sand resulting from snow and ice control maintenance.
+Cottage Grove conducts street sweeping to removal of the residual sand resulting from snow and ice control maintenance.
 All curbed streets are swept full width, typically in April.
 Fall street sweeping is used to help keep storm sewers clean and improve storm water quality and usually occurs in September.

-The City of Cottage Grove encourages residents to deposit any sand that has accumulated on the boulevard into the street near the curb prior to spring sweeping.
+The City encourages residents to deposit any sand that has accumulated on the boulevard into the street near the curb prior to spring sweeping.
 This allows the street sweeper to remove the material and make spring cleanup easier for the residents.
 Residents are not allowed to place leaves or debris in the street for removal.